ropensci/roweb3/content/blog/2024-09-10-localization-guide/index.en.md

 We're excited to share the first version of the [rOpenSci Localization and Translation Guidelines](https://translationguide.ropensci.org).

+{{< figure src = "multilingual-chapter.png" alt = "The first paragraphs of the section General aspects of the stage 1 of the translation process in English (left side) and Spanish (right side).
+Showing text and concept maps in both languages." caption = "Chapter on General aspects of the stage 1 of the translation process in English and Spanish">}}

 These guidelines explain the rationale behind and the process for localizing and translating our resources.
 They are designed to support community members contributing to the [multilingual publishing project](https://ropensci.org/multilingual-publishing/).